Heatherslaw Light Railway

-Founded by Neville Smith, the railway opened in 1989 on the Ford and Etal estate.
+Founded by Neville Smith and Sid Ford, the railway opened in 1989 on the Ford and Etal estate.
 It operates over a route from Heatherslaw to Etal Village, a return trip of 4 mile.
-The railway operates an hourly service with steam trains (subject to availability) from March to October and diesel trains in February half-term.
+The railway operates an hourly service with steam trains (subject to availability) from March to October.
 Steam hauled Santa Specials run on selected weekends in December.
 The passenger coaches include facilities for transporting wheelchairs and buggies, and a typical summer season eight-coach train can convey up to 90 passengers.